cagov/innovation-hub.ca.gov/docs/pages/how-to-use.md

             <div class="header-icon header-book">&nbsp;</div>
             <h2>Guides and playbooks</h2>
         </div>
         <div class="howtouse-tile-copy interim">These offer details about how to implement a standard or best practice.
 They can include step-by-step instructions to achieve a goal.
-Use guides and playbooks when doing work to achieve a great outcome.</div>
+Use the guides and playbooks when doing work to achieve a great outcome.</div>
     <hr/>
     </div>
     <div class="howtouse-tile">